leafnode/markdown_npp/README.md

 ## Copyright and License

 Copyright (c) 2010 Thomas Smits
-Modified in 2011 by Leszek Krupiñski
+Modified in 2011 by Leszek KrupiÅ„ski

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal